Skip to content

 Summary

-• App Support: Only apps designed to use long paths will take advantage of this feature.
+• App support: Only apps designed to use long paths will take advantage of this feature.

-• Backup First: Always back up your system before changing Registry settings.
+• Backup first: Always back up your system before changing Registry settings.

-• Restart Required: You might need to restart your PC for the changes to work.
+• Restart required: You might need to restart your PC for the changes to work.

-Tags:
+Tags: #Windows 11

-Leave a Reply
+Leave a Comment

 Your email address will not be published.
 Required fields are marked *